-To install the TransactionVision UI/Job Server on UNIX platforms, perform the following steps.
+To start the TransactionVision UI/Job Server installation program on UNIX platforms, perform the following steps:

 - 1 Change to the directory location of the TransactionVision installation files (either a DVD device or download directory).
-NOTE: On Solaris and HP-UX, you must instead copy the installation files from the DVD device to a temporary directory on your host's hard drive. - 2 Unzip and untar the packages for your platform; see "Installation Files" on page 115.
+NOTE: On Solaris and HP-UX, you must instead copy the installation files from the DVD device to a temporary directory on your host's hard drive. - 2 Unzip and untar the packages for your platform; see "Installation Files" on page 121.
 For example:

 '''

-gunzip tvuijs_801_sol_sparc.tar.gz t
+gunzip tvuijs<version>sol_sparc.tar.gz t

 '''